JuaniPucheta/ProLog/Practica_UTN/README.md

     swipl --> to run the prolog console. consult('exercises.pl'). --> to load the file.
-    halt. --> to exit the prolog console.
+    halt. --> to exit the prolog console. gtrace. --> to run the prolog console in debug mode. (trace)
 ```